scarpazza/home-assistant-konnected-tutorial/README.md

 ## Acknowledgments
 Many thanks to @johnny-co for his help in testing and fixing my typos.

+## Mistakes and improvements
+I no longer maintain this project regularly, and therefore I encourage correctionst and updates from the community.
+Feel free to open issues and send pull requests.

 ## Step 1 - configure the boards

 Start configuring the Konnected boards from the Konnected mobile phone app including inclusion into your home wi-fi network.
 While this step is pretty straightforward and already documented plenty elsewhere, there is one important caveat that has to do with your phone's OS.